 The first Timpo solids were made in 1954 with the introduction of several collections of plastic figures.
 These were made from painted, one-colored plastic.

-What's your 'Timpo' worth?
-Here are some recently sold items (USA):
+What's your Timpo worth in 2021?
+Here are some recently sold items.